-What are the top nanotechnology applications?
+What are the top nanotechnology uses?
 We run through six ways nanotechnology makes a difference in daily life.

-Nanotechnology applications include everything from more efficient drug delivery systems to tiny transistors that allow for smaller and more powerful computer chips.
+Nanotechnology uses include everything from safer food processing to more efficient drug delivery systems to tiny transistors that allow for smaller and more powerful computer chips.

 Still, for investors just starting to look at nanotechnology stocks, it can be difficult to know where to begin, as nanotechnology applications are so varied.
-As a starting point, here’s an overview of six of the top areas where nanotechnology applications are making a big difference today.
+As a starting point, here’s an overview of six of the top areas where nanoscience and nanotechnologies are making a big difference today.

 Perhaps the first thing that comes to mind when one thinks of nanotechnology is advancements in various types of materials and protective coatings.
 From fabrics and sporting gear to eyeglasses and computer and camera displays, there are plenty of possibilities for nanotechnology applications.

-How does nanotechnology help make materials better?
-As the National Nanotechnology Initiative explains, “materials can effectively be made to be stronger, lighter, more durable, more reactive, more sieve-like, or better electrical conductors, among many other traits,” using nanotechnology.
+How do nanoscale materials help make products better?
+As the National Nanotechnology Initiative explains, using nanotechnology, “materials can effectively be made to be stronger, lighter, more durable, more reactive, more sieve-like, or better electrical conductors, among many other traits.”
 Nanotechnology can also improve the coverage or absorption of cosmetics, and can make fabrics resistant to wrinkling and bacterial growth.

-For example, Nano One Materials (TSXV:NNO) is developing technology to process high volumes of advanced materials at a low cost, initially targeting materials used in lithium-ion batteries.
-Nanophase Technologies (OTCMKTS:NANX) and Lightwave Logic (OTCMKTS:LWLG) are also focused on nanotechnology-based materials.
+For example, Nano One Materials (TSXV:NNO) is developing technology to process high volumes of advanced nanomaterial at a low cost, initially targeting materials used in lithium-ion batteries.
+Nanophase Technologies (OTCQB:NANX) and Lightwave Logic (OTCQB:LWLG) are also focused on nanotechnology-based materials.

 Anyone watching the technology space is no doubt familiar with the rate of advancement predicted by Moore’s Law, which anticipates a doubling of transistor density each year.
 Electrical circuitry is becoming ever smaller, and it’s nanotechnology that makes such advancements possible.

-In 2015, IBM (NYSE:IBM) announced it was working on a computer chip that would use 7-nanometer transistors; just two years later it created a 5-nanometer chip.
-The new chip packs 30 billion 5-nanometer switches onto a chip the “size of a fingernail.”
-While the technology is there, it’s currently slated for production in 2020.
+In 2015, IBM (NYSE:IBM) announced it was working on a computer chip that would use 7 nanometer transistors; just two years later it created a 5 nanometer chip.
+The new chip packs 30 billion 5 nanometer switches onto a chip the “size of a fingernail.”

 Finally, beyond enhancing solar cells, nanotechnology is important in a range of environmental and health applications, including air and water treatment.
 For example, US researchers have developed a “drinkable book” that uses pages full of silver nanoparticles to filter contaminated water.
 According to Scientific American, the book can filter up to 100 liters of drinking water.